 Breeders are focusing on tailoring characteristics of Cannabis indica, such as aroma, growth cycle, and physical effects.
 This targeted development aligns with the interests of different users, from those involved in technical horticulture to those interested in its broader applications.

 Looking ahead, Cannabis indica is expected to play a growing part in both research and cultivation practices.
-As it becomes more accepted socially and legally, there will likely be continued interest in how it can be refined and adapted to suit different uses and preferences.
+As it gains wider acceptance, there will likely be continued interest in how it can be refined and adapted to suit different uses and preferences.
 This period marks a productive phase for professionals and enthusiasts working with the plant.

 Personal perspective